BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 Generating the fields for this path programmatically leads to:

 <img src="https://raw.githubusercontent.com/BlondeBurrito/bevy_flowfield_tiles_plugin/main/docs/png/generated_int_fields.png" alt="gif" width="75%"/>

-Notice that we don't bother generating the fields for sectors the actor doesn't need to path through.
-Also a Portal represents the midpoint of a traversable sector boundary, when generating the field we expand the portal to cover its entire segment - this increases efficiency so that an actor can more directly approach its goal rather than zig-zagging to portal boundary points.

 From the `IntegrationFields` we can now build the final set of fields - `FlowFields`